INF554/project-teampeace/transcript.md

 - If more countries are peaceful and not involved in any kind of war, the international trade value is high.

 ## Slide 18
-(what others have done in the same topic, other topics that are relevant.)
+What others have done in the same topic and other topics that are relevant:
 - There are many books, magazine, papers in international relations field.
 Some universities, research institute, international organization such as UN have their specific web pages which provide simple data visualization.
 In many cases, there provide simple facts in the data set, which does not have any story about data.
 I always feel if there are web pages that provide data visualization about international relations, the webpages are made in simple story, I thought it is useful.
 Therefore with story and data, we made the web page.

 ## Slide 19
-(techused.svg)Tools and framework features you used:
+Tools and framework features you used:

 Technologies used-
 - HTML